 Hirme Sukali, 32, a Muria woman says she met her husband Hemala Sukku, 33, at a Ghotul in Abujhmard, Chattisgarh.
 She had just turned 18 at that time, and when she first set eyes on Sukku, he was dancing, and “it was love at first sight”.
 Sukku shares the same feeling.
 “We kept meeting each other for three months and then finally I asked her to marry me, and she agreed.
-I placed the flower in her hair, and we told our parents,” he said.
+I placed the flower in her hair, and we told our parents,” he says.

 A mandatory rule at a Ghotul is the girl’s consent.
 If the girl refuses, the boy cannot force or coerce her in any way.
-“The Motiari has the freedom to reject a Chelik even after agreeing to marry him,” a Muria told 101reporters.
+“The Motiari has the freedom to reject a Chelik even after agreeing to marry him,” a Muria tells 101reporters.

 “She can return the flower that he had given to her and refuse to marry him.
 The boy can talk to her parents and try to persuade her, but they cannot force her to marry him.”